-- B.3.1 For the appointment of a chairman, the nomination committee should prepare a job specification, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
+- B.3.1.
+For the appointment of a chairman, the nomination committee should prepare a job specification, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
 A chairman's other significant commitments should be disclosed to the board before appointment and included in the annual report.
-Changes to such commitments should be reported to the board as they arise, and their impact explained in the next annual report.
+Changes to such commitments should be reported to the board as they arise, and their impact explained in the next annual report. - B.3.2.
+The terms and conditions of appointment of non-executive directors should be made available for inspection.
+The letter of appointment should set out the expected time commitment.
+Non-executive directors should undertake that they will have sufficient time to meet what is expected of them.
+Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes.